 One sunny day, Cecrops and the residents of the city went up to a high hill to watch the gods giving their gifts.

 Poseidon was the first to present his gift.
 He struck a rock with his trident and there came out a spring of water that gushed forth from the ground.
 This meant that he was assuring the people of Athens with water and therefore they won’t experience drought.
 However, when the citizens tasted the water from the spring, it was salty – and they were not exactly amused by his gift because it’s just like the salty sea, which Poseidon ruled.

 Next was the goddess of wisdom and war – Athena.
 She planted a seed in the ground, which turned to become a lovely olive tree.
 The people liked it better because it would give them oil, food, and firewood.
 So, they proclaimed Athena as the winner of the contest and named the city after her.
-Even until today, Athenians still consider Athena as their patron.
+Even today, Athenians still consider Athena as their patron.

 The Acropolis and its surrounding ancient sites had been living witnesses to many of the most important contributions of the western civilization to the world.
 The Greeks are proud to say that in these places, there emerged theater, democracy, arts, sciences, letters and philosophy.

 And if you are a kind of traveler who reads every description as you go around the sites, you’ll find out that you’re following the footsteps of brilliant philosophers like Plato and Socrates.

 Of course, the morning is the best time to visit it – if your plan is to avoid the crowd.
 It is advisable to buy your ticket online so you don’t have to queue at the gate.
 My friend and I decided to visit the Acropolis Museum first – and it turned out to be the best decision.